 2. Electronic camera

-An electronic camera is generally presented to the user as a compact unit, or at most two blocks (camera head and electronic unit).
-Functionally, it is made up of several assembled subsystems, which may be dissociable (figure 2 ):
+An electronic camera is generally presented to the user as a compact unit or, at most, two blocks (camera head and electronic block).
+Functionally, it consists of several assembled subsystems, which may be separable (Figure 2 ):

-an O2 optical unit, which can be dismantled and adapted to the experiment to be carried out;
+an O2 optical block, removable and adaptable to the experiment to be carried out;

-a tube block, supporting the TCI image converter tube (the camera's active component) and the control electronics;
+a tube block, supporting the TCI image converter tube (active component of the camera) and the electronic control circuits;

-an image recording unit, equipped with a photographic film feeder or, preferably, a scientific CCD camera (cooled, very low-noise sensor connected to...
+an image recording unit equipped with a photographic film loader or, preferably, a scientific CCD camera (a cooled, low-noise sensor connected to a microcomputer...

 Exclusive to subscribers.
 97% yet to be discovered!